 Last updated on May 12, 2023

 Even the most accurate mechanical watch gains or loses a few seconds a day.
 If we look at a modern example, the ETA 2824-2 movement, which is a common movement for entry to mid-level Swiss watches.
 It has a typical range of +/- 12 seconds a day.
 A COSC chronometer will have an accuracy of +6 to -4 seconds a day.
 A Rolex Superlative Chronometer will have an accuracy of +/- 2 seconds a day.
 These are modern watches, for antique timepieces, after many years of use, we are looking at a more realistic +/- 2 minutes a day.
 That said, some antique watches can keep time equivalent to the ETA movement above.
 I have several in my collection where the accuracy is within seconds per day rather than minutes.
 Various factors can influence a watch’s precision and watches can be adjusted to cater for these.
-We will take a look at a few of these factors.
+We will take a look at why does an antique pocket watch run slow.